Crohn's disease: Environmental factors

-The increased incidence of Crohn's in the industrialized world indicates an environmental component.
+The increased incidence of Crohn's disease in the industrialized world indicates an environmental component.
 Crohn's is associated with an increased intake of animal protein, milk protein, and an increased ratio of omega-6 to omega-3 polyunsaturated fatty acids.

 Those who consume vegetable proteins appear to have a lower incidence of Crohn's disease.
 Consumption of fish protein has no association.

 Smoking increases the risk of the return of active disease (flares).
 The introduction of hormonal contraception in the United States in the 1960s is associated with a dramatic increase in incidence, and one hypothesis is that these drugs work on the digestive system in ways similar to smoking.
 Isotretinoin is associated with Crohn's.

 Although stress is sometimes claimed to exacerbate Crohn's disease, there is no concrete evidence to support such claim.
 Still, it is well known that immune function is related to stress.
-Dietary microparticles, such as those found in toothpaste, have been studied as they produce effects on immunity, but they were not consumed in greater amounts in patients with Crohn's.
+Dietary microparticles, such as those found in toothpaste, have been studied as they produce effects on immunity, but they were not consumed in greater amounts in people with Crohn's.
 The use of doxycycline has also been associated with increased risk of developing inflammatory bowel diseases.
-In one large retrospective study, patients who were prescribed doxycycline for their acne had a 2.25-fold greater risk of developing Crohn's disease.
+In one large retrospective study, participants who were prescribed doxycycline for their acne had a 2.25-fold greater risk of developing Crohn's disease.

 Pathophysiology

 During a colonoscopy, biopsies of the colon are often taken to confirm the diagnosis.
-Certain characteristic features of the pathology seen point toward Crohn's disease; it shows a transmural pattern of inflammation, meaning the inflammation may span the entire depth of the intestinal wall.
-Ulceration is an outcome seen in highly active disease.
-There is usually an abrupt transition between unaffected tissue and the ulcer—a characteristic sign known as skip lesions.
-Under a microscope, biopsies of the affected colon may show mucosal inflammation, characterized by focal infiltration of neutrophils, a type of inflammatory cell, into the epithelium.
-This typically occurs in the area overlying lymphoid aggregates.
-These neutrophils, along with mononuclear cells, may infiltrate the crypts, leading to inflammation (crypititis) or abscess (crypt abscess).
+Certain characteristic features of the pathology seen point toward Crohn's disease.
+Common features include a transmural pattern of inflammation, meaning the inflammation may span the entire depth of the intestinal wall.
 Granulomas, aggregates of macrophage derivatives known as giant cells, are found in 50% of cases and are most specific for Crohn's disease.
 The granulomas of Crohn's disease do not show "caseation", a cheese-like appearance on microscopic examination characteristic of granulomas associated with infections, such as tuberculosis.
 Biopsies may also show chronic mucosal damage, as evidenced by blunting of the intestinal villi, atypical branching of the crypts, and a change in the tissue type (metaplasia).
 One example of such metaplasia, Paneth cell metaplasia, involves the development of Paneth cells (typically found in the small intestine and a key regulator of intestinal microbiota) in other parts of the gastrointestinal system.